Tuesday Tips: NYU Stern Essays and Tips for 2023-2024

 Change: [Any word of your choice.]

-In a repeat from last season, Stern asks a question about your attitude towards change.
-Given the events of the past two years, it seems appropriate to focus on how you embrace change.
+In a repeat from previous seasons, Stern asks a question about your attitude toward change.
+Given the events of the past few years, it seems appropriate to focus on how you embrace change.
 First, this is a question about feelings.
 Second, it asks you to use branding techniques to communicate.
 As a result, there is both substance and style to this question.

 Finally, this essay is an opportunity to communicate.
 Because Stern describes the school’s brand call to action, you should think about your brand.
 For example, if you are the kind of person who leads a team through a vision, you might choose Change: Inspire It.
 Or, if you are more practical, you might use the branding: Change: Build It.
 In conclusion, your goal is to choose the one word that speaks to your style and approach as a leader.